reasonwithoutrestraint/site/Original/My moral understanding.md

 2. Our behavior influences the way the world is.
 3. Our normative judgments influence our behavior.
 4. Normative argumentation/reasoning influences our normative judgments.
-5. We have genuine disagreement of our normative judgments.
+5. We have deep, genuine normative disagreements despite linguistic differences.
 6. We cannot rid ourselves of normative judgments.
 They are found in all humans in all human cultures, regardless of language.

 A decent analysis of normative judgments must explain (3) - (6)